keter45/DesafioTwitterWebScrap/README.md

     $ bundle install

-And to generate Users table:
+And to create and generate Users table:

+    $ rails db:create
     $ rails db:migrate

 And then: